rybakwojciech589/studies/methods-of-programming/README.md

+# Methods of Programming

+This repository contains a collection of advanced functional programming projects implemented in OCaml.
+These assignments were completed as part of the "Methods of Programming" course and focus on exploring complex data structures, language interpretation, and type theory.

+Below you will find detailed summaries of the key implementations included in this repository.

+---

 ## Formal Logic Proof Checker / Type Inference Engine (proof_checker.ml)

 **Problem Summary:** The project involves implementing a proof verifier or type checker for a formal logical system, likely based on intuitionistic logic and the Curry-Howard correspondence.
 The goal is to verify whether a given program (proof expression) correctly inhabits a specific type (logical formula) within a given context.
 The system must support complex logical constructs, including propositional connectives (AND, OR, NOT/Absurdity, Implication) and quantifiers (Universal and Existential).